Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 560 Ti should perform a lot faster than the GeForce GT 340 1GB in general. (explain)
+Memory BandwidthThe GeForce GTX 560 Ti, in theory, should be quite a bit faster than the GeForce GT 340 1GB overall. (explain)

-Texel RateThe GeForce GTX 560 Ti is quite a bit (more or less 199%) better at AF than the GeForce GT 340 1GB. (explain)
+Texel RateThe GeForce GTX 560 Ti is a lot (about 199%) faster with regards to anisotropic filtering than the GeForce GT 340 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison